Making Marriage Work, Part 4By Dr. Margaret Paul

 December 31, 2006

-This is Part 4 of a 5-part series on making marriage work.
-This article gives an example of what it looks like to learn about your relationship issues with a personal source of spiritual guidance.
+Part 4 of a 5-part series, giving an example of what it looks like to learn about your relationship issues with the help of your spiritual guidance.

 In Part 1 of this series, I described the fears of rejection and engulfment that underlie relationship problems.